yunabe/easycsv/README.md

   - Create `easycsv.Reader` from a file path.

 The Reader created by NewReadCloser and NewReaderFile closes the file automatically when the Reader is finished.
-So you do not need to close files manually and you are able to omit an error handling code for closing files.
+So you do not need to close files manually and you can omit error handling code for closing files.

 ## Read
 There are three methods to read CSV with `easycsv.Reader`.
 Read, Loop and ReadAll.